Susan Dymecki: Early life and education

 Dymecki was born in Philadelphia, Pennsylvania, on June 19, 1960.
 Before becoming a scientist, Dymecki was a competitive ice dancer.
 She started ice dancing when she was 13 years old and competed at the national level within the United States during high school.

 Dymecki pursued a Bachelor of Science in Engineering at the University of Pennsylvania, and during this time she competed internationally in ice dancing.
-When Dymecki was 20 years old, her and her ice dancing partner ranked 6th in the United States.
+When Dymecki was 20 years old, she and her ice dancing partner ranked 6th in the United States.
 After taking a year off to compete, she completed her bachelor's degree and then stayed at UPenn to complete a Master of Science in Engineering.
-During her Master's, she worked in the lab of Carl Theodore Brighton exploring the use of electric current in stimulating osteogenesis.
+During her master's, she worked in the lab of Carl Theodore Brighton exploring the use of electric current in stimulating osteogenesis.

 After completing her master's degree, she pursued her MD-PhD in 1985 at the Johns Hopkins School of Medicine, studying under Stephen Desiderio.
 During her PhD, Dymecki discovered a new gene expressed in B cells, called blk for B Lymphoid Kinase, which helps to initiate an immune response.
 After completing her MD-PhD training in 1992, Dymecki became a Helen Hay Whitney Fellow and John Merck Scholar at the Carnegie Institution for Science in the Department of Embryology in Washington, DC.
 While completing her postdoctoral training, she pioneered novel genetic tools with which to study development in the mammalian nervous system.
 In 1997, Dymecki filed a patent for her genetic tool, which consisted of DNA constructs that enable transgenic expression of FRT recombination sites and a Flp recombinase in non-human mammals.
 Her technology has aided many researchers in achieving gene insertion, deletion, and modulation as well as label cell lineages to explore developmental stages.